CatchRelease/crorm/README.md

 `destroy()` - Marks the current model as destroyed and returns a "destroyed" instance.
 Calls an onDestroy to be overridden to save on the backend and update the store.

-`onCreate(instance, createProps, dispatch)` - Override to define what happens on create.
+`onCreate(dispatch, createProps)` - Override to define what happens on create.

-`onUpdate(instance, updateProps, dispatch)` - Override to define what happens on update.
+`onUpdate(dispatch, updateProps)` - Override to define what happens on update.

-`onDestroy(instance, dispatch)` - Override to define what happens on destroy.
+`onDestroy(dispatch)` - Override to define what happens on destroy.

 ### Pushing a New Version